maelle/simplymaelle/content/post/2020-04-21-css-snippet.md

 Now, as I was listening to [an episode from the Lady bugs podcast about blogging](https://ladybug.dev/blogging-101), one of the hosts, [Ali Spittel](https://twitter.com/ASpittel), mentioned integrating Codepens into blog posts[^podcast], which sounds useful indeed, and I started wondering: **how could one showcase CSS+JS+HTML snippets on a Hugo website?**
 In this post I shall go over three solutions, with and without Codepen, in all cases based on [custom shortcodes](https://gohugo.io/templates/shortcode-templates/#create-custom-shortcodes).

-# The easiest way: a custom shortcode for embedding a Codepen
+# The easiest way: Embed a Codepen

 As reported in a [2018 blog post by Ryan Campbell](https://ryancampbell.blog/blog/codepen-shortcode/) and a [2019 blog post by Jeremy Kinson](https://kinson.io/post/embed-codepen/), Jorin Vogel [created and shared a Hugo shortcode for Codepen](https://github.com/jorinvo/hugo-shortcodes/blob/master/shortcodes/pen.html).